TheMicronauts/TORAIZ-AS-1-Help/README.md

 4. modify the values sent by the new CCs using the formulas below (where x is the old value and y the new one):

-   - When the value range is 0–254 or 0–255 and the target value is ≤ 127 (accessed with CC#6 = 0)
+   - When the value range is 0-254 or 0-255 and the target value is ≤ 127 (accessed with CC#6 = 0)

      `y = x / 2`

-   - When the value range is 0–254 or 0–255 and the target value is > 127 (accessed with CC#6 = 1)
+   - When the value range is 0-254 or 0-255 and the target value is > 127 (accessed with CC#6 = 1)

      `y = (x / 2) + 64`

-   - When the value range is 0–164 (LOW-PASS FILTER Cutoff) and the target value is ≤ 127 (accessed with CC#6 = 0)
+   - When the value range is 0-164 (LOW-PASS FILTER Cutoff) and the target value is ≤ 127 (accessed with CC#6 = 0)

      `y = x / (165 / 128)` = `x * 0.7812`

-   - When the value range is 0–164 (LOW-PASS FILTER Cutoff) and the target value is > 127 (accessed with CC#6 = 1)
+   - When the value range is 0-164 (LOW-PASS FILTER Cutoff) and the target value is > 127 (accessed with CC#6 = 1)

      `y = (x * 0.7812) + 100`

+### Reset And Control MIDI Part For Cubendo

+This XML file is a MIDI Part (pattern) ready to be imported into Cubase or Nuendo (via *File > Import > Track Archive…*).
+It includes all the MIDI messages that control the TORAIZ AS-1’s sound parameters, with names and comments entered as Text / Score Events.

+I usually place this type of pattern at the beginning of the main MIDI track controlling a synth.
+Playing it resets the performance parameters and restores the base sound for the song—without needing a SysEx dump.

+Thanks to the Acoustic Feedback function in Cubendo, I also use it to remotely program the patch, without having to navigate through the synth’s interface menus and submenus.

+To avoid accidentally losing an important setting, the MIDI messages that directly control the patch are all muted.
+They must therefore be unmuted in order to modify the synth’s settings.

+# Traduction en français

+C'est un synthé analogique entièrement à commande numérique

+J'ai pour habitude de placer ce genre de pattern au début de la principale piste MIDI pilotant un synthé.
+La jouer permet de remettre à zéro les paramètres de jeu et de retrouver le son de base pour le morceau considéré.
+Grâce à la fonction Acoustic Feedback de Cubendo, je m’en sers aussi pour programmer à distance le patch, sans devoir naviguer dans les menus et sous-menus de l’interface du synthé.

+Pour ne pas risquer de perdre par inadvertence un réglage important, les messages MIDI pilotant directement le patch sont tous mutés.
+Ils doivent donc être démutés avant de pouvoir modifier les réglages du synthé.